parse-community/docs/_includes/parse-server/push-notifications.md

 ### Silent Notifications

-If you have migrated from Parse.com Push and you are seeing situations where silent notifications are failing to deliver, please ensure that your payload is setting the `content-available` attribute to Int(1) (or just 1 as in javascript) and not "1".
+If you are seeing situations where silent notifications are failing to deliver, please ensure that your payload is setting the `content-available` attribute to Int(1) (or just 1 as in javascript) and not "1".
 This value will be explicitly checked.

 ### PPNS